danyvois01/Class_Conditional_CP_for_Multi_Inputs/README.md

 -   **Score Computation**:

-    -   `softmax_computation.py`: Computes the softmax scores for both the test and calibration datasets.
+    -   `scores_computation.py`: Computes the scores (output of the classifier for each class) for both the test and calibration datasets.
-    -   'model.pth' contained a pretrained model which can directly be used for the computation of the scores instead of the previous steps.
+    -   'model.pth' contained a pretrained model which can directly be used for the computation of the scores.

 ### Conformal Prediction